 * Analysis refers to determinants of the exchange rate against the euro.

 Exchange rates are clearly influenced by a wide range of different factors, and the importance of each varies both from country to country and, for any given currency, over time.
-This special survey is an attempt to compare and rank the differing degrees of sensitivity with which different currencies respond to these various influences.
+The special survey on page 34 is an attempt to compare and rank the differing degrees of sensitivity with which different currencies respond to these various influences.
 In addition, as these influences are frequently pushing in different directions, it should also help to determine which factors are likely to dominate.
+The four graphs on the right and below suggest the direct relationship between currency values and often-cited explanatory factors for the UK pound, the Australian dollar, the Chilean peso and the Norwegian krone.

 In addition to the factors ranked at our request by panellists, we also asked for suggestions of others.
-The far right column in the table above shows only the most often cited or highly-ranked, with the exception of a few currencies for which two main factors were both frequently cited.
-‘Sovereign debt risks’ are, unsurprisingly, a key consideration for the euro and the Swiss franc, though for different reasons.
-Similarly, ‘Regional Risk Sentiment’ is important for the Czech and Polish currencies, as a crisis in confidence in one country can quickly spread to another.
+The far right column in the table on previous page shows only the most often cited or highly-ranked, with the exception of a few currencies for which two main factors were both frequently cited.